 Mesothelioma and Veterans

-Millions of military members were exposed to asbestos during their service, causing high rates of mesothelioma among veterans.
-Thankfully, U.S. military veterans with mesothelioma can file for VA benefits (like disability payouts, health care, and more) as well as private compensation claims.
-Get help right now if you’re a veteran with mesothelioma.
+Millions of military members were exposed to asbestos during their service.
+This has caused high rates of a cancer called mesothelioma among U.S. military veterans.
+Veterans with mesothelioma can file for VA benefits like disability payouts and seek legal compensation after a diagnosis.
+See how we can help veterans with mesothelioma below.

 Walter Mesothelioma Testimonial Video Thumbnail

-Video Summary: Military veteran Walter talks about his time in the U.S. Navy, being diagnosed with mesothelioma, and filing a mesothelioma claim.
+Video Summary: Military veteran Walt talks about his time in the U.S. Navy, being diagnosed with mesothelioma, and filing a mesothelioma claim.

 The word mesothelioma I didn’t know anything about.
 When I turned 70 I started getting pneumonia, but then as time went on they kept getting closer and closer and closer together [the occurrences] and I asked the doctor, I said, I wanna know why.